Constipation is infrequent and/or uncomfortable bowel movements. Stool is often hard and dry. This is a common gastrointestinal complaint.

 Understanding Normal Bowel Movements

 Talk to your doctor about what is a normal frequency of bowel movements for you.
 The range of normal is quite broad.
 Some people have several per day, while others may have less over a period of days

 Making Lifestyle Changes

 Taking Laxatives, Stool Softeners, or Glycerin Suppositories

 Regularly using laxatives or enemas can be habit forming.
-Your bowels can become accustomed to these products and require them in order to produce a stool.
+Your bowels can become used to these products and require them to produce a stool.
 Stool softeners, though, are not habit-forming.
 Ask your doctor about how often and for how long to use these products.

 Set aside the same time each day to move your bowels.
-Typically, this works best after breakfast and coffee.
+Typically, this works best first thing in the morning.
 Sit on the toilet for 15-20 minutes.
 Over time, your body will learn to have regular bowel movements at the same time each day.

 Treating Underlying Conditions

 Work with your doctor to treat other conditions that may be causing your constipation.

 If you are taking medication that causes constipation, talk to your doctor to find out if you can take a different medication.